peacekimjapan/api-guidelines/Guidelines.md

 The applicable changes described [in this section of the OData V4 spec][odata-breaking-changes] SHOULD be considered part of the minimum bar that all services MUST consider a breaking change.

-## 13 Long running operations
+## 13 장기운영
-Long running operations, sometimes called async operations, tend to mean different things to different people.
+장기운영, sometimes called async operations, tend to mean different things to different people.
-This section sets forth guidance around different types of long running operations, and describes the wire protocols and best practices for these types of operations.
+This section sets forth guidance around different types of 장기운영, and describes the wire protocols and best practices for these types of operations.

 1. One or more clients MUST be able to monitor and operate on the same resource at the same time.
 2. The state of the system SHOULD be discoverable and testable at all times.
 Clients SHOULD be able to determine the system state even if the operation tracking resource is no longer active.
 The act of querying the state of a long running operation should itself leverage principles of the web. i.e. well defined resources with uniform interface semantics.
 Clients MAY issue a GET on some resource to determine the state of a long running operation
-3. Long running operations SHOULD work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.
+3. 장기운영 SHOULD work for clients looking to "Fire and Forget" and for clients looking to actively monitor and act upon results.
 4. Cancellation does not explicitly mean rollback.
 On a per-API defined case it may mean rollback, or compensation, or completion, or partial completion, etc. Following a cancelled operation, It SHOULD NOT be a client's responsibility to return the service to a consistent state which allows continued service.

-### 13.1 Resource based long running operations (RELO)
+### 13.1 Resource based 장기운영 (RELO)
 Resource based modeling is where the status of an operation is encoded in the resource and the wire protocol used is the standard synchronous protocol.
 In this model state transitions are well defined and goal states are similarly defined.

-_This is the preferred model for long running operations and should be used wherever possible._ Avoiding the complexity and mechanics of the LRO Wire Protocol makes things simpler for our users and tooling chain.
+_This is the preferred model for 장기운영 and should be used wherever possible._ Avoiding the complexity and mechanics of the LRO Wire Protocol makes things simpler for our users and tooling chain.

 An example may be a machine reboot, where the operation itself completes synchronously but the GET operation on the virtual machine resource would have a "state: Rebooting", "state: Running" that could be queried at any time.